ufsowa/mcdif/examples/ex2_surface/readme.txt

 This file contains description of MonteCarlo simulation.

 ################
+Simulated is reorientation phenoemena in FePt nanolayers
+Publication:

+################
 The Iron Platinum (FePt) alloy modelled is within simple Ising Hamiltonian approach.
-Energy model assumes interaction within two coordination zones.
+Energy model assumes interraction within two coordination zones.
-Simulation uses Direct Exchange alghoritm in Canonical ensemble.
+Simulation uses direct exchange alghoritm in canonical ensamble.
+Surface is introduced be removing Periodic Boundary Condition in Z direction.

 ################
 Data to be collected are:
 Internal energy of the system (dirE.dat)
 Number of atoms (dirN.dat)
 Snapshots of the structure (*pic.xyz)